grigorisg9gr/polynomial_nets/readme.rst

 A one-minute pitch of the paper is uploaded `here <https://www.youtube.com/watch?v=5HmFSoU2cOw>`_.
 We describe there what generation results can be obtained even without activation functions between the layers of the generator.

-Π-nets do not rely on a single architecture, but enable diverse architectures to be built; the architecture is defined by the form of the resursive formula that constructs it.
+Π-nets do not rely on a single architecture, but enable diverse architectures to be built; the architecture is defined by the form of the recursive formula that constructs it.
 For instance, we visualize below two different Π-net architectures.

 .. image:: figures/model_intro_.png
   :width: 200